I think once you’ve been a parent for a while, you either decide:

 - you’re an expert and have it all figured out, or

-- you realize we’re all just doing our best and there’s no “one size fits all” approach to parenting.
+- we’re all just doing our best and there’s no “one size fits all” approach to parenting.

 When I was pregnant with my son, I had FAR different opinions on parenting than I do now.
 We’re talking 180 degree differences.
 Some of my views changed over time as I became more educated about certain issues and as I discovered my son’s temperament and personality, my style as a mom, and what worked best for our family.
 But other views surprisingly changed in a split second.
 I had assumed I knew how I’d react to certain situations, but when I was actually faced with them, everything in me said to go the opposite way.